Neighborhood Info Without The Neighborhood Drama. Learn more

 Older children don’t pose as big of a threat to wood floors as younger ones, but senior dogs are often prone to accidents, making them just as risky for hardwood as puppies.

-Engineered hardwood flooring is a good option for anyone who’s concerned about water damage since it’s cheaper to repair than solid wood floors, but keep in mind that it will still cost a pretty penny.
+Engineered hardwood flooring is a good option for anyone who’s concerned about water damage since it’s cheaper to repair than solid wood floors.
+However, it’ll still be expensive.
 We generally don’t recommend hardwood floors to families with pets or young children.

 Some species of wood handle temperature and humidity changes better than others.
 If you’re set on having Solid hardwood floors in a humid climate, consider using hickory or Australian Mahogany.
 Engineered wood flooring is even better, though, and opens up the possibility of using a wider range of hardwoods since the effect of expansion is limited to a thin layer instead of the entire plank.

-Hardwood floors require much more work than low-maintenance flooring options like laminate flooring or tile flooring.
-Taking proper care of hardwood floors requires occasional sanding and refinishing to keep them looking like new throughout their lifespan.
+Hardwood floors require much more work than low-maintenance flooring options like laminate or tile.
+Proper care of hardwood floors requires occasional sanding and refinishing to keep them looking like new throughout their lifespan.
 You’ll also need to set aside time to dust and vacuum, and most people recommend applying a wood cleaner at least once per month.

 Some people think they need to replace hardwood floors when they start showing signs of wear, but most hardwood floors can be resurfaced several times throughout their lifetimes.
 Sprucing up your existing floors is a fulfilling home improvement project that will save you tons of money compared to installing brand-new flooring.